It all started in November of 2010…

 The rest is history.

 I’ve learned a lot about eReading over the last few years.
-I’ve moved on from my tiny iPhone Screen to a Kobo Touch to a Kobo Aura and have reached the point where I prefer to eRead instead of picking up an actual book (I’ll explain why later).
+I’ve moved on from my tiny iPhone Screen to a Kobo Touch to a Kobo Aura and I also have a Kindle Paperwhite now.
+For me, I have reached the point where I prefer to eRead instead of picking up an actual book (I’ll explain why later).
 And so, I decided to share my experiences and tips with you.

 I would say that 95% of the books I read now are digital copies and I haven’t bought a physical book (simply for the sake of reading it) in years.
 Now that isn’t to say that I don’t enjoy reading physical books–because I do!–and I do by the occasional physical copy for my personal collection.
 But there are so many advantages to eReading and my lifestyle.